pivotal/docs-tap/tanzu-build-service/build-image-action.hbs.md

 # Create a GitHub build action (Alpha)

-Use this GitHub Action to create a Tanzu Build Service build on a cluster.
+This topic tells you how to use a GitHub action to create a Tanzu Build Service build on a cluster.

 > **Important** Alpha features are experimental and are not ready for production use.
 Configuration
 > and behavior is likely to change, and functionality might be removed in a future release.